SpiroLLM: Finetuning Pretrained LLMs to Understand Spirogram Time Series with Clinical Validation in COPD Reporting: METHODS

 \subsubsection{Multimodal Large Language Models in Healthcare}

 Concurrently, the emergence of Multimodal Large Language Models (MLLMs) has provided a powerful technological foundation for the automated generation of complex medical narrative texts \cite{liu2025application}.
 These models can integrate and comprehend medical data from diverse sources to produce high-quality reports.
-In their survey, Ye et al. \cite{ye2025multimodal} systematically summarized the applications of MLLMs in areas such as medical report generation, diagnosis, and treatment.
-These models are capable of processing and integrating data from multiple sources, including medical imaging, Electronic Health Records (EHRs), and laboratory results.
+In recent surveys, Ye et al. \cite{ye2025multimodal} and Alsaad et al. \cite{alsaad2024multimodal} systematically summarized the landscape of MLLMs in healthcare, highlighting their potential to integrate heterogeneous data sources—including Electronic Health Records (EHRs), imaging, and sensor data—to enhance diagnostic precision.

-In the field of medical imaging, MLLMs have been successfully applied to the automated generation of radiology reports.
-For instance, the MRG-LLM proposed by Li et al. \cite{li2025multimodal} can generate more targeted and accurate reports for input X-ray images.
-Li et al. \cite{li2025towards} later extended this technique to report generation for 3D brain CT scans.
+In the field of medical imaging, MLLMs have already been successfully applied to the automated generation of radiology reports, serving as a precedent for other modalities.
+For instance, the MRG-LLM proposed by Li et al. \cite{li2025multimodal} can generate targeted and accurate reports for input X-ray images, a technique later extended by Li et al. \cite{li2025towards} to 3D brain CT scans.
 These studies demonstrate the robust capability of MLLMs to process complex visual information and translate it into specialized text.
-To address the challenge of scarce multimodal medical data, Chen et al. \cite{chen2025multi} proposed the AdaCoMed framework, which effectively enhances model performance through collaborative learning between large and small models.
-This work highlights a trend of evolving from simple feature concatenation towards deeper cross-modal interaction.
-Meanwhile, to address privacy concerns, Kaissis et al. \cite{kaissis2021end} introduced a framework based on federated learning to enable multi-center model training while safeguarding data privacy.
+Additionally, advanced frameworks like AdaCoMed \cite{chen2025multi} have explored deeper cross-modal interactions through collaborative learning, while Kaissis et al. \cite{kaissis2021end} introduced federated learning approaches to safeguard data privacy during multi-center training.

-Crucially, MLLMs have also shown significant potential in processing physiological time-series data, which is similar to the core data type in our study.
-The GEM model proposed by Lan et al. \cite{lan2025gemempoweringmllmgrounded} successfully generated clinically interpretable ECG diagnostic reports through effective cross-modal fusion and alignment of electrocardiogram (ECG) time-series signals and images.
-These studies confirm the technical feasibility of generating complex diagnostic reports from multi-source, heterogeneous medical data, providing valuable architectural references for our research.
+Beyond imaging, significant strides have been made in applying MLLMs to physiological time-series data.
+Med-PaLM M \cite{tu2024towards} demonstrated the feasibility of a generalist biomedical AI capable of handling diverse modalities, while HeLM (Belyaeva et al.) \cite{belyaeva2023multimodal} established a benchmark for grounding LLMs in individual-specific health records.